willp240/auto_recoordinating/README.md

 Plots from each stage of the recoordination processes are automatically made and saved using the `FitCoordinationsTools` options to do so.

 Finally, `FitPerformanceTools` are ran for 2.5MeV e-, plotting in `r` and `z`, and 1-10 MeV e-, plotting on `r`, `z`, and `e` (only using events with `R < 4m` for `e`).

+## Iteration Problems

+As described, the `MultiPDF-ScintEffectiveVelocity` loop is iterated by running a 'post script' after the loop subdag.
+This post script is not submitted as a Condor job, but also isn't run on the interactive machine you submit from.
+On this 'no-man's-land' node, I had problems running or importing rat.
+Without being able to recreate the problem on interactive machines, it was difficult to debug.
+Perhaps I could have spent more time investigating what node I was on, what was already installed there, and why there was an issue (I suspect it was different version installs clashing), but instead invoked some pragmatic but inelegant workarounds.

+In this post script we want to compare the new `ScintEffectiveVelocity` to the previous round's.
+Without being able to import rat, I was not able to just read the current value from the ratdb file in the normal way (like in `utils/db_utilities.py`).
+Instead, I write each new effective velocity to a text file in the output directory.
+This is maybe not the end of the world, as I would have needed a way to get the previous value at this stage anyway, and it's nice to be able to immediately see how the velocity has progressed in one place.

+We also want to be able to overwrite the loop splices in this script, so that when the loop is retried we don't write to the same place.
+For this, we need to know the `ScintEffectiveVelocities` to run over.
+But we can't just call `ScintEffectiveSpeed/SEVUtilities.Speeds`, as `ScintEffectiveSpeed/SEVUtilities` will want to import rat.
+Instead, I hard code the velocities into `./utils/utilities`.
+This is not ideal as it means if we change the velocities in `ScintEffectiveSpeed/SEVUtilities` we have to make the same change here.
+Maybe a better way would be to at the very start (in `submitDag.py`) write the velocities to another text file, and then we can just read them when we need them.
+But this also feels a bit clumsy